samburke97/foody/README.md

 #### How do I create an order?

-Add your desried items to cart and navigate to the Hamburger icon to adjust items and order.
+Add your desiried items to cart and navigate to the Hamburger icon to adjust items and order.